electrifying portraits from san francisco's forgotten punk scene | read | i-D

 When you were at a punk show or a club, what drew your eye to photographing a particular subject?

 At that time, I divided my photography into three areas.
-The first was a kind of formalized portrait for which I shot someone up against a wall.
+The first was a kind of formalised portrait for which I shot someone up against a wall.
 I call it my bug collection, because I thought of it as if I was going out and capturing these exotic creatures of the night, like an etymologist.
 I wanted to see what they looked and dressed like from head to toe.
 Like a bug, you want to see every little detail.
 The second group of pictures was pretty much live shots.
-I loved getting into the pit and being up front to capture the bands performing live.
 The third — which is more of what Paul and Lester from TBW Books collected with this book — was casual shots.
 Before going out for the evening, I'd be at friend's houses getting ready, getting dressed, loading up my cameras, and shooting.

 Jennifer Miro of the Nuns, 1977.
 Image courtesy Casemore Kirkeby Gallery, San Francisco / TBW Books